Lothar Matthäus: 1990s

-Matthäus did not participate in the UEFA Euro 1992 in Sweden due to an injury, where a reunified Germany made the final but surprisingly lost 2–0 to Denmark.
-At the 1994 FIFA World Cup hosted by the United States, he captained the team but now operated as sweeper.
+Matthäus did not participate in UEFA Euro 1992 in Sweden due to an injury, where a reunified Germany made the final but surprisingly lost 2–0 to Denmark.
+At the 1994 FIFA World Cup in the United States, he captained the team but now operated as sweeper.
 He scored a penalty in Germany's quarter-final match against Bulgaria at Giants Stadium in New York City, which was also his record-tying 21st World Cup match, but the Bulgarians scored twice in three minutes to upset the defending champions.
 USA '94 was expected to be his last tournament, though he did not officially retire from international play.
 Matthäus was afterwards not called up for the national team, due to feuding with succeeding captain Jürgen Klinsmann and coach Berti Vogts.
-In his absence Germany won UEFA Euro 1996 which was held in England.
+In his absence Germany won UEFA Euro 1996 in England.

 Surprisingly, he was called up for the 1998 World Cup in France as a replacement for the injured Matthias Sammer.
 He was on the bench for Germany's victory over the United States, but came in as a substitute against FR Yugoslavia and helped the team to a 2–2 draw.
 He became the second player to appear in five different World Cup tournaments, tying the record of Mexican goalkeeper Antonio Carbajal.
 In 2014, the record has also been tied by Italian goalkeeper Gianluigi Buffon, who however has only played in four.
-In 2015, Homare Sawa and Formiga became the first footballers to appear for a record sixth time at the 2015 FIFA Women's World Cup in Canada.
 Matthäus played in all the rest of Germany's matches until Croatia knocked them out in Lyon 3–0 in the quarterfinals, taking his total to a then-record 25 (since eclipsed by Lionel Messi).